Meta-AF: Meta-Learning for Adaptive Filters: Proposed Method

 Our design is in contrast to LMS-, NLMS-, RMSProp-like optimizers that have no state~(e.g. LMS) or minimal state dynamics~(e.g. NLMS, RMSProp).
-In addition, these conventional optimizers as well as other learned optimizers~\cite{andrychowicz2016learning} typically apply updates independently per element.
-For a more complete comparison of optimizers, please see~\tref{tab:optimizer_relation}.
+In addition, these optimizers as well as other learned optimizers~\cite{andrychowicz2016learning} typically apply updates independently per element.
+For a comparison of optimizer inputs, state, parameters, and gradients, please see~\tref{tab:optimizer_relation}.

-To define our RNN in more detail, we use a small network composed of a linear layer, nonlinearity, and two Gated Recurrent Unit~(GRU) layers, followed by two additional linear layers with nonlinearities, where all layers are complex-valued.
-Prior to the input, we 1) compute the error $\e_{\freq}[\frame] = \d_{\freq}[\frame] - \y_{\freq}[\frame]$ 2) stack all input signals $\xi_{\freq}[\frame]$ with $\e_{\freq}[\frame]$ into a single vector, and 3) approximately whiten the input vector magnitudes element-wise via
+To define our RNN in more detail, we use a small network composed of a linear layer, nonlinearity, and two Gated Recurrent Unit~(GRU) layers with hidden size $H=32$, followed by two additional linear layers with nonlinearities, where all layers are complex-valued.
+We always re-scale the inputs element-wise via

 to reduce the dynamic range and facilitate training, but keep the phases unchanged.
 This pre-processing was found useful in several previous works~\cite{casebeer2021auto, andrychowicz2016learning}, although previous work used explicit clipping, which we found unnecessary.